By Marcin Wojtyczka

 Aerological surveys

 Aerological surveys measure atmospheric air characteristics with height.
-It is a simple xy graph that represents at any particular time and place, the repartition of the air temperature, the dewpoint and the wind according to the altitude.
+It is a simple xy graph that represents at any particular time and place, the distribution of the air temperature, the dewpoint and the wind according to the altitude.
 The shape and position of the temperature and dew point curves are important to interpret and forecast nebulosity and thunderstorm risk.

 NAVTEX reports